cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 ## Routes

-Aliases can also be used with routes.
+Aliases can also be used with {% url routes route %}.
 Aliasing your routes enables you to:

 - ensure your application makes the intended requests
 - wait for your server to send the response